-EFRAG therefore supports the IASB's decision to defer ad hoc changes to IAS 28 Investments in Associates and Joint Ventures until the Equity Method of Accounting project is completed.
-Further, EFRAG urges the IASB to progress that project as a priority focusing on bringing a solution to the outstanding issues in a timely manner.
+EFRAG therefore supports the IASB's decision to defer ad hoc changes to IAS 28 Investments in Associates and Joint Ventures until its research project Equity Method of Accounting is completed.
+Further, EFRAG urges the IASB to continue to progress that project as a priority so that the outstanding issues can be resolved in a timely manner.